An analogue of the Blaschke-Santal\'{o} inequality for billiard dynamics: Preliminaries

 \subsection{Shortest billiard trajectory}

 In this subsection we will present some known facts about the length of a shortest closed billiard trajectory inside a convex body $K\subseteq\R^n$.
 We begin with the definition of this notion.
 Recall that a \textit{supporting hyperplane} to a convex closed set $K$ is a hyperplane $H$ which has non-empty intersection with $K$, and for which $K$ is contained in either of the closed half-spaces determined by $H$.
 We start from the following classical definition (cf. \cite{GhomiMohammad2004Spbt, BezdekDaniel2009Sbt}). \begin{definition} Let $K\subseteq\R^n$ be a convex closed set.
-A piecewise linear curve $\gamma$ contained in $K$ is called a \textup{generalized billiard trajectory of $K$}, if the points where $\gamma$ is not smooth are all in $\bd K$, and $\gamma$ makes equal angles with one of the supporting hyperplanes to $K$ at each such point. \end{definition} For a convex body $K\subseteq \R^n$, we denote by $\alpha(K)$ the length of its shortest closed billiard trajectory.
+A piecewise linear curve $\gamma$ contained in $K$ is called a \textup{generalized billiard trajectory of $K$}, if the points where $\gamma$ is not smooth are all in $\bd K$, and at each such point $\gamma(t)$ there exists a supporting hyperplane $H$ to $K$ for which: \begin{enumerate} \item The normal to $H$ and the one-sided derivatives of $\gamma$ at the point $\gamma(t)$ are coplanar. \item The one-sided derivatives of $\gamma$ at the point $\gamma(t)$ make equal angles with $H$. \end{enumerate} \end{definition} For a convex body $K\subseteq \R^n$, we denote by $\alpha(K)$ the length of its shortest closed billiard trajectory.
 In \cite{GhomiMohammad2004Spbt} Ghomi provided a lower bound for $\alpha(K)$ in terms of the inradius of $K$, that is, the largest radius of a ball contained in $K$.
 In \cite{BezdekDaniel2009Sbt}, Bezdek and Bezdek investigated the shortest length of a closed generalized billiard trajectory from a different perspective.
 They gave the following characterization of the shortest length of a billiard trajectory.
 For $m\in\N$, let $P_m(K)$ denote the set of all polygonal paths with $m$ vertices that cannot be translated into the interior of $K$.
 For a polygonal path $P$ with vertices $q_1,...,q_m$ , let $\l(P)$ denote its perimeter:

 where the indices are considered cyclically, $q_{m+1}=q_1$, and $|\cdot|$ denotes the Euclidean norm.
 It was proved in \cite{BezdekDaniel2009Sbt} that